 Age and rates

-For a good number of people, the difficulty of ED is partially self-inflicted – though of course unintentionally.
+For a good number of people, the difficulty of Erectile Dysfunction is partially self-inflicted – though of course unintentionally.
 Smoking is a major risk factor for erectile issues because it damages blood vessels throughout the body, especially smaller ones like those in the penis.
 Other unhealthy vices like excessive drinking and other drug use can also cause erectile problems.
 Obesity, high salt diets, and lack of physical fitness put people at risk for high blood pressure and diabetes, which also contribute to ED.

 Even if a man is in perfect physical health, numerous emotional issues can still lead to erectile problems.
 In fact, up to 1 in 5 cases of ED have psychological causes rather than physical ones.
 Emotional issues include any types of life stressors, such as a difficult job or financial problems.
-Relationship issues are another frequent cause as trouble in the bedroom can be a sign of lack of sexual interest in a partner or underlying emotional distance.
+Relationship issues are another frequent cause.
+Trouble in the bedroom can be a sign of lack of sexual interest in a partner or underlying emotional distance.
 Additionally, anxiety and depression are two of most common emotional issues that have complicated relationships with ED.

 Anxiety and “performance”